bmi-labmedinfo/Reliability/README.md

 # Welcome to RelAI!

-**RelAI** is a Python library designed to compute pointwise reliability for Machine Learning predictions, as implemented in [1].
+**RelAI** is a Python library designed to compute the pointwise reliability of Machine Learning predictions, as implemented by Peracchio et al. in [1].

 ## AIM